strongloop/strongloop.com2/_posts/2018-06-05-loopback4-may-2018-milestone.md

   - LoopBack
 ---

-The sun's out and we're breaking all the guns out for "Developer Preview 3" (DP3) as various spikes that started as stretch goals from [our previous milestone](https://strongloop.com/strongblog/april-2018-milestone/) continue and are being put into effect.
+The sun's out and we're breaking all the guns out for "Developer Preview 3" (DP3)!
+In May various spikes that started as stretch goals from [our previous milestone](https://strongloop.com/strongblog/april-2018-milestone/) continued and were put into effect.
 You can check out the follow up issues from these spikes in our [June Milestone](https://github.com/strongloop/loopback-next/issues/1375).

 Read on to get our insights on what's been accomplished in our [May milestone](https://github.com/strongloop/loopback-next/issues/1172).